 Fat palms

 The Bionic StableGrip also has an added pad in the palm to enhance its durability.
-The whole feeling of the golf glove is “thick hands” – I can’t think of a better way to describe it.
+The whole feeling of the golf gloves is “thick hands” – I can’t think of a better way to describe it.

 Arthritis relief